microsoft/TypeScript-Website/packages/playground-handbook/copy/en/Compiler Settings.md

 }
 ```

-The reality is (of course) a tad more complex, because we use whether a compiler setting is in the following list as a cue for showing the compiler setting in the TS Config panel user interface and only add a setting to the URL if it differs from this list.
-So, the full version specification for the default compiler settings (as of TypeScript 4.5) looks like this:
+The reality is (of course) a tad more complex, we detect if a compiler setting is in the following list as a cue for showing the compiler setting in the TS Config panel user interface and only add a setting to the URL if it differs from this list.

+So, the full specification for the default compiler settings (as of TypeScript 4.5) looks like this:

 ```ts
 export function getDefaultSandboxCompilerOptions(config: SandboxConfig, monaco: Monaco) {